Brlaney/words/README.md

 `Note` *the definition of mishap*: [mishap](md/words/mishap.md)

-These are words or phrases you wrote on your paper that either;
+These either:
-1. I'm not sure I understand
+1.)
+I'm not sure I understand
-2. I either misread what you wrote
-3. I need more context
+2.)
+I need to redo
-4. Do not exist in the English dictionary

 No matter the mishap, click the link below to see the page containing all of the **mishap words** and their potential replacements.